Welcome Back, Kotter: Rosalie "Hotsie" Totsie

 Rosie Totsie is the femme fatale purported to have put the "sweat" in Sweathog, though her reputation is largely exaggerated by the Sweathogs' word of mouth.
 Her promiscuity is at least in part a reaction to the strict discipline enforced by her father, the Reverend Totsie.
 To restore her good name, and to prove a point, she fabricates a story about one of the Sweathogs getting her pregnant.
 The character was a favorite among male viewers but was phased out of the series at the end of the first season when Scott was picked to co-star in the syndicated Norman Lear comedy Mary Hartman, Mary Hartman.
-She reprised the role in a 1978 episode, "The Return of Hotsie Totsie", in which it was revealed that she dropped out of school because she became pregnant and had to become a stripper to support her infant child.
+She reprised the role in its third season in a 1978 episode, "The Return of Hotsie Totsie", in which it was revealed that she dropped out of school because she became pregnant and had to become a stripper to support her infant child.